Best Way to End a Business Partnership - Make a Plan

 Breakups are tough.
 And nowhere are they tougher than with business partnerships.
 It's like a divorce with additional complications.
 And most of those are financial.
 You may not be able to salvage the personal relationship, but you can save yourself some money and hassle as you end your business partnership.

 You want this partnership breakup to go as smoothly as possible, for financial and personal reasons.
-So, we suggest a two-step process.
+Setting up a plan will help.

-First, consider your ultimate goal with this change, and second, consider making a plan — it's called a dissolution plan.
+First, consider your ultimate goal with this change, and second, consider making a plan — it's called a dissolution plan or liquidation plan.

-The suggestions in this article would apply to a partnership business entity or to an LLC with several members (owners), which is similar.
+The suggestions in this article would apply to a partnership business entity or to an LLC with several owners (called "members"), which is is set up in a similar way.
 If you are in a small corporation or S corporation with only a few owners, this article might apply to you too.

 Before You Decide to Close the Doors...